bradleyburgess/JavaChess/README.md

 - Applying clean, scalable architecture to a real-world domain
 - Practicing modular design that cleanly separates engine, UI, and AI components
 - Exploring algorithmic complexity through AI and move generation
+- Getting more familiar with a language (Java) — and its accompanying ecosystem — that I haven't had much experience with yet.

 Although the initial focus is on standard chess rules, the architecture is intentionally designed to allow for future adaptations.
 This includes the possibility of supporting chess variants such as _Chess960_, _King of the Hill_, or custom board setups — without requiring fundamental changes to the engine.
 Flexibility and extensibility are key priorities throughout.

 The project's emphasis is on maintainability, extensibility, and clear separation of concerns — the same qualities